ophwug/docs/README.md

   * It is possible to get use a set of angled adapters with existing cables: https://amzn.to/3TcV389
   * **For comma four (C4) users**:
     > [!TIP]
     > **Erich's Recommendation**: Since the stock C4 cable is straight-straight, you may want an angled connection.
 Erich confirmed that [this specific angled USB-C extension](https://amzn.to/4oYG6DS) works well when used with the stock cable.
-Note that the connector 3-pack from the same listing did *not* work.
 * If your installation of the OBD-C cable is pinched, use a USB 3.1 Gen 2 extension cable so it can be routed in a way that is not pinched under the cover.
   * https://amzn.to/4n7BZ8V
     * This one has variants